 7. Weather can affect your pet’s ability to travel

 Except for the occasional blizzard or hurricane, you can fly regardless of the weather.
 Not so for pets.
-Airlines will not allow accept animals if they deem it too hot or too cold at any stop on the itinerary.
+Airlines will not accept animals if they deem it too hot or too cold at any stop on the itinerary.
 This protects pets in transit to and from the plane, but it can cause a last-minute change in your pet’s travel plans.
 It’s not something you can control, but it is something to be aware of.

 8. There are ways to ease pet travel stress

-Taking specific steps to prepare your pet for a move will reduce anxiety and stress with travel day arrives.
+Taking specific steps to prepare your pet for a move will reduce anxiety and stress when travel day arrives.
 Likewise, there are things you can do ahead of time and after you arrive to help dogs and cats acclimate to their new home.

 9. Hiring a professional pet transport company will ease your stress

 Whether you’re going on vacation or moving, you have plenty on your mind.
 Hiring a professional pet transport company eliminates the burden, frustration, fear, and worry associated with pet travel preparation.
-Choosing an experienced, highly-rated company that belongs to the International Pet and Animal Transportation Association ensures your pet’s experience will be as safe and comfortable as possible.
+Choosing an experienced, highly-rated company that belongs to the International Pet and Animal Transportation Association (IPATA) ensures your pet’s experience will be as safe and comfortable as possible.